abhyudit309/ocs2/README.md

 1. [`ocs2_robotic_examples/ocs2_mobile_manipulator`](ocs2_robotic_examples/ocs2_mobile_manipulator): This provides the library with the robot-specific MPC implementation.
 2. [`ocs2_robotic_examples/ocs2_mobile_manipulator_ros`](ocs2_robotic_examples/ocs2_mobile_manipulator_ros): This wraps around the MPC implementation with ROS to define ROS nodes.

-In our case, OCS2 is used for the control of a:
+In our case, OCS2 is used for the control of:

-* A fixed base 7 DOF Kinova Gen3 arm with a Robotiq 2F-85 gripper
+* A fixed base 7 DOF Kinova Gen3 arm with a Robotiq 2F-85 gripper.
+The state consists of the 7 joint angles and 7 joint velocities.
+The control inputs are the 7 joint accelerations.
+The objective of the task is to track a 6 DOF end-effector pose.
+The joint position, velocity and acceleration limits are included in the constraint of the optimal control problem.

   ![manipulator](https://i.imgur.com/d6nmfcN.gif)

-* The same arm on a mobile base with 4 caster wheels:
+* The same arm on a mobile base with 4 caster wheels.
+Here the state consists of the 7 joint angles, 7 joint velocities, the 2D position and heading of the mobile base, and the heading angle and spin angle of each of the 4 wheels.
+The control inputs are the 7 joint accelerations, the 2D velocity and rate of change of heading of the base, and the rate of change of heading and spin angle of each wheel.
+The objective of the task is again to track a 6 DOF end-effector pose.
+The joint position, velocity, acceleration and wheel rotation and velocity limits are included in the constraint of the optimal control problem.
+There are additional constraints as each wheel rolls on the ground, and they are specified in [`ocs2_robotic_examples/ocs2_mobile_manipulator/src/constraint/NoSlipConstraintCppAd.cpp`](ocs2_robotic_examples/ocs2_mobile_manipulator/src/constraint/NoSlipConstraintCppAd.cpp).

   ![mobile manipulator](https://i.imgur.com/f6akezz.gif)